-The office offers an online job listing service that enables job seekers to post resumes and search full-time, part-time and volunteer positions as well as internships.
-Job seekers can also take advantage of online career information delivery and exploration resources (Focus 2 and Choices) designed to help users understand how their skills, interests, values and educational goals relate to various career fields and make more informed decisions about their future occupational plans.
+In addition to developing and fostering positive relationships with recruiters both locally and nationally, Career Services offers an online job listing service that enables job seekers to post resumes and search full-time, part-time and volunteer positions as well as internships.
+Job seekers can also take advantage of online career information delivery and exploration resources (Focus 2 and Choices) designed to help users develop selfknowledge related to career choice and work performance by identifying, assessing and understanding their competencies, interests, values and personal characteristics.